akanadocs/docs-test/ag/policies/bus_metrics_policy_use_case_extract_data_using_path_param.md

 ---
 layout: page
 title: Business Metrics Policy Use Case - How Do I Extract Business Information from Service Usage Data Using Path Parameters?
 description: Learn how to use the Business Metrics Policy to extract business information from service usage data from path parameters.
 product: ag
 category: learn
 weight: 05
-sub-nav-class: Integration Policies
+sub-nav-class: Policies - Integration
 type: page
 nav-title: Business Metrics Policy Use Case - How Do I Extract Business Information from Service Usage Data Using Path Parameters?
 ---